• Luke Southan

 Miss Chynna Pascual has a background in clinical trials, and a BSc in Pharmacology and Physiology and an MSc in Drug Discovery and Development from University College London.

 Prior to this role, she was a Clinical Trials Manager for the Cancer and Haematology Academic Research Team at Imperial College London, supporting the development and oversight of phase 1-3 oncology clinical trials.
-Studies that she has been a part of include, LANTana, in collaboration with Astex Pharmaceuticals and Novartis/AAA and STARKAP funded by GlaxoSmithKline.
-She also has experience in delivering trials, working for Imperial College Healthcare NHS Trust in providing surgical, therapeutic and qualitative gynaecology and upper gastrointestinal, national and international studies to cancer patients.
-She was a key member of the principal phase 1 trials team at Hammersmith Hospital.
+Studies that she has been a part of include LANTana, in collaboration with Astex Pharmaceuticals and Novartis/AAA and STARKAP funded by GlaxoSmithKline.
+She also has experience in delivering trials working for Imperial College Healthcare NHS Trust in providing surgical, therapeutic and qualitative gynaecology and upper gastrointestinal, national and international studies to patients.
+She was a key member of the principal early phase trials team at Hammersmith Hospital led by Dr David Pinato.